drivendataorg/repro-zipfile/README.md

 **A replacement from Python's `zipfile.ZipFile` for creating reproducible/deterministic ZIP archives.**

+**repro-zipfile** is a tiny, zero-dependency package.
+It provides a `ReproducibleZipFile` class that works exactly like [`zipfile.ZipFile`](https://docs.python.org/3/library/zipfile.html#zipfile-objects) from the Python standard library, except that all files written to the archive have their last-modified timestamps set to a fixed value.
 "Reproducible" or "deterministic" in this context means that the binary content of the ZIP archive is identical if you add files with identical binary content in the same order.

-## What does repro-zipfile do differently?

-repro-zipfile sets the modified timestamp of all files written to the archive to a fixed value.
-By default, this value is 1980-01-01 0:00 UTC, which is the earliest timestamp that is supported by the ZIP format.

 ## Installation

 ...

 ## Usage

+Simply import `ReproducibleZipFile` and use it in the same way you would use [`zipfile.ZipFile`](https://docs.python.org/3/library/zipfile.html#zipfile-objects) from the Python standard library.

 ```python
 from repro_zipfile import ReproducibleZipFile